-and compensation are within the jurisdiction of the adjudicating officer and jurisdiction w.r.t the same does not lie with the authority.
+14. The respondent has contended that the relief regarding refund and compensation are within the jurisdiction of the adjudicating officer and jurisdiction w.r.t the same does not lie with the authority.
 It seems that the reply given by the respondent is without going through the facts of the complaint as the same is totally out of context.
-The complainant has nowhere sought the relief of refund and regarding compensation part the complainant has stated that he is reserving the right for compensation and at present he is seeking only delay possession charges.
-The authority has complete jurisdiction to decide the complaint regarding noncompliance of obligations by the promoter as held in Simmi Sikka v/s M/s EMAAR MGF Land Ltd. (complaint no. 7 of
+The complainants have relief of refund and regarding sought the nowhere compensation part, the complainants have stated that they are reserving the right for compensation and at present seeking only delayed possession charges.
+The authority has complete jurisdiction to decide the complaint regarding non-compliance of obligations by the promoter as held in Simmi Sikka v/s M/s EMAAR MGF Land Ltd. (complaint no. 7 of 2018) leaving aside compensation which is to be decided by the adjudicating officer if pursued by the complainants at a later stage.
+The said decision of the authority has been upheld by the Haryana Real

-2018) leaving aside compensation which is to be decided by the adjudicating officer if pursued by the complainants at a later stage.
-The said decision of the authority has been upheld by the Haryana Real Estate Appellate Tribunal in its judgement dated 03.11.2020, in appeal nos.
-52 & 64 of 2018 titled as Emaar MGF Land Ltd. V. Simmi Sikka and anr.
+Estate Appellate Tribunal in its judgement dated 03.11.2020, in appeal nos.
+52 & 64 of 2018 titled as Emaar MGF Land Ltd.

+V. Simmi Sikka and anr.

-- F. Findings on the objections raised by the respondent - F.I Objection regarding handing over possession as per declaration given under section 4(2)(1)(C) of RERA Act - 14.
-The counsel for the respondent has stated that the entitlement to claim possession or refund would arise once the possession has not been handed over as per declaration given by the promoter under section 4(2)(l)(C).
-Therefore, next question of determination is whether the respondent is entitled to avail the time given to him by the authority at the time of registering the project under section 3 & 4 of the Act. - 15.
-It is now settled law that the provisions of the Act and the rules are also applicable to ongoing project and the term ongoing project has been defined in rule 2(1)(o) of the rules.
-The new as well as the ongoing project are required to be registered under section 3 and section 4 of the Act. - 16.
+- F. Findings on the objections raised by the respondent - F.I Objection regarding handing over possession as per declaration given under section 4(2)(I)(C) of RERA Act

+15. The counsel for the respondent has stated that the entitlement to claim possession or refund would arise once the possession has not been handed over as per declaration given by the promoter under section 4(2)(I)(C).
+Therefore, the next question of determination is whether the respondent is entitled to avail the time given to it by the authority at the time of registering the project under section 3 & 4 of the Act. - 16.
+It is now settled law that the provisions of the Act and the rules are also applicable to ongoing project and the term ongoing project has been defined in rule 2(1)(0) of the rules.
+The new as well as the ongoing project are required to be registered under section 3 and section 4 of the Act. - 17.
 Section 4(2)(l)(C) of the Act requires that while applying for registration of the real estate project, the promoter has to file a declaration under section 4(2)(l)(C) of the Act and the same is reproduced as under: -